Sustainable use of resources

 Can I return my old product to be recycled?

-Our innovative measures have already achieved high rates of (depending on the series) over 90% recycled textiles per product by weight.
+Our innovative measures have already achieved high rates of over 85% recycled textiles per product by weight (depending on the series).
 This means numerous products would meet the "recyclable" or "circular" criteria.

 There is not yet a uniform, household-based return system for textiles.
 We support the procedure that the European Union wants to introduce.
 Returning products to us would cause additional emissions.